vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 assertions.
 This is another big difference from contemporary quantificational logic with its concept of a 'proposition'.
 The Navyanyāya assertion does have an analogy, though, in the notion of a 'typing judgment' in certain forms of contemporary type theory.

-### Definitions (lakṣaṇavākyāni)
+### Definitions [लक्षणवाक्यानि; lakṣaṇavākyāni]

 The assertion is the fundamental kind of "sentence" in the Navya language and, at some level, all sentences can be boiled down to assertions.
 Still, because, the basic purpose of the Navya system is to analyze content, the concept of a "definition" deserves some special attention.

 The term 'definition' [लक्षणम्; lakṣaṇam] in the context of Navyanyāya should be distinguished from a 'defining statement' \[लक्षणवाक्यम्;
 lakṣaṇavākyam\].
 A definition is the analysis of a concept in terms of other concepts.
 A defining statement expresses the equivalence of the definitional subject [लक्ष्यम्; lakṣyam], i.e. the thing being defined, with a definition.
 Both of these two, the subject and its definition, are objects—not words or phrases.
 Specifically, they're *types*.
-So a defining statement expresses a relationship, specifically a relationship of "sameness"
+So a defining statement expresses a relationship, specifically a relationship of "sameness" between types.
-\[तादात्म्यम्; tādātmyam\], between types.

 But, types are finicky creatures and being clear about what exactly it means for two types to be "the same" is tricky.
 So, what's being asserted is not exactly a sameness of the *identity* of the types but, rather, a sameness their *bases*.
-In other words, two types are equivalent, in this sense (called 'extensional equivalence' in contemprorary logic), if every basis that realizes one type also realizes the other.
+In other words, two types are equivalent, in this sense, if every basis that realizes one type also realizes the other.
 In the jargon of Navyanyāya, we say the two types *partition* [अवच्छिन्दाते; avacchindāte] one another.

 Notice that this is a very weak notion of definition.
 Under this conception, a definition is not something that tells you what something "means", nor does it explain the "nature" of a concept.
 It just tells you under what conditions you can apply a given concept.